Skip to main content

-The United Nations Regular Process was established by the United Nations (UN) in 2002 and is a process promoted by the Division for Ocean Affairs and the Law of the Sea.
-The Regular Process aims to contribute to the strengthening of regular scientific assessment of the marine environment in order to improve the scientific basis for the adoption of marine and maritime policy decisions.
+The United Nations Regular Process was established by the United Nations (UN) in 2002 and is promoted by the Division for Ocean Affairs and the Law of the Sea.
+The Regular Process aims to contribute to strengthening the regular scientific assessment of the marine environment in order to improve the scientific basis for marine and maritime policy decisions.
 The World Ocean Assessment (WOA) is the main outcome of the Regular Process.

-The WOA is the only integrated global ocean assessment covering social, economic and environmental aspects.
+The WOA is the only integrated global assessment of the ocean that covers social, economic, and environmental aspects.
 A collective and ongoing effort by hundreds of experts worldwide, the WOA serves as a basis for governments and policymakers around the world to make informed decisions on ocean issues in alignment with the 2030 Agenda for Sustainable Development.

 The different groups within the Regular Process

-Ad Hoc Working Group of the Whole - this group oversees the Regular Process and is composed of United Nations Member States under the leadership of two co-chairs.
-United Nations observers, relevant intergovernmental organizations and non-governmental organizations in consultative status with the Economic and Social Council are also invited to attend meetings of the Ad Hoc Working Group of the Whole.
+Ad Hoc Working Group of the Whole – this group oversees the Regular Process and is composed of United Nations Member States under the leadership of two co-chairs.
+Observers from the United Nations, relevant intergovernmental organizations, and non-governmental organizations with consultative status with the Economic and Social Council are also invited to participate in the meetings of the Ad Hoc Working Group of the Whole.
 This group meets at United Nations headquarters to adopt recommendations to the General Assembly.
-Meetings of the Ad Hoc Working Group of the Wholeare held biannually.
+The meetings of the Ad Hoc Working Group of the Wholeare held biannually.

 Bureau – this group has 15 members (three representing each of the geographical areas of the United Nations) and implements the decisions and guidelines of the Ad Hoc Working Group of the Whole during intersessional periods.
 The Bureau normally meets once a month.

-Group of Experts (GoE) - this group is made up of a maximum of 25 experts (five from each geographical area of the United Nations) taking into account geographical and gender balance and diversity of expertise.
-Under the supervision of the Ad Hoc Working Group of the Whole, the Group of Experts coordinates the work within the framework of the WOA, proposing the structure for each of the WOAs and overseeing their development through contributions from the Pool of Experts.
-Meetings of this group are held monthly remotely and in person twice a year.
-The GoE's database of experts can be found here.
+Group of Experts (GoE) – this group is composed of a maximum of 25 experts (five from each United Nations geographical area), taking into account geographical and gender balance and diversity of expertise.
+Under the supervision of the Ad Hoc Working Group of the Whole, the Group of Experts coordinates the work within the WOA, proposing the structure for each of the WOAs and supervising their development through contributions from the Pool of Experts.
+This group meets remotely on a monthly basis and in person twice a year.
+The GoE database of experts can be found here.

-Pool of Experts - this is a broad set of experts with knowledge in the areas to be covered in the WOAs who support the writing of the WOA chapters.
-More than 780 experts from all over the world participated in WOAII.
+Pool of Experts – this is a broad group of experts with knowledge in the areas covered by the WOAs who support the drafting of the WOA chapters.
+More than 780 experts from around the world participated in WOAII.
 The third cycle of the Regular Process will also require a large Pool of Experts.
 The database of experts can be found here.

-National and Intergovernmental Focal Points - National Focal Points (NFPs) and Intergovernmental Focal Points (IFPs) are designated by Member States and the secretariats of relevant United Nations agencies, programmes, funds and specialized bodies and the secretariats of related organizations and conventions, respectively, to facilitate the implementation of the programme of work under the Regular Process.
+National and Intergovernmental Focal Points – National Focal Points (NFPs) and Intergovernmental Focal Points (IFPs) are designated by Member States and by the secretariats of relevant United Nations agencies, programs, funds, and specialized bodies, and the secretariats of related organizations and conventions, respectively, to facilitate the implementation of the work program under the Regular Process.

 Secretariat – The United Nations Division for Ocean Affairs and the Law of the Sea has been designated by the General Assembly as the Secretariat of the Regular Process.
 The Secretariat provides support to the institutions of the Regular Process and implements the mandates it receives from the General Assembly, including in relation to the implementation of the work program for each cycle.